-Birds don’t just sing for fun.
-Writing, fiction especially, is driven by some need or impetus, and for me, it is a solitary activity, not clubbable, not at least until you get to the editing and beta-reading stage, when feedback from any reader on your wave-length is worth its weight in gold.
+Writing fiction has been a largely solitary activity.
 However I am actively involved in one writing hangout, the very friendly, easy-going…and increasingly international writing community at Litopia.
 I scout for special guests for a weekly video podcast show hosted by London literary agent Peter Cox, Pop-Up Submissions, and make regular appearances as a supporting panellist.

 I have had poems published in a number of book anthologies and regional magazines and online publications.
 Below is my first published poem, Compute Awe, published in the Literary Review.

 Designed a World in RAM and ROM